Hiroaki-K4/unet-pytorch/README.md

 ```

 ## Copy and crop
-The grey arrow in the upper image represents copy-and-crop manipulation.
+The gray arrow in the upper image represents copy-and-crop manipulation.
 We crop the data from the encoder process and copy it to the decoder process.
 Due to the convolution block, the size(width, height) of the encoder is smaller than the that of the decoder.
 Therefore, we need to align the dimention by running the following process.

 ```python